StevenTTuD/githooks/README.md

 githooks
 ========

-My personal githooks, which help me avoid mistakes and adhere to  coding guidelines.
+These are some handy githooks, which will help avoid silly mistakes and adhere to coding guidelines.

-I started writing these for use in full-stack Ruby on Rails coding, so most of the checks are for languages in a typical RoR stack.
+Most of the checks are for languages in a typical RoR stack.

-If you would like to add code to detect another common problem, please create an issue, or better yet, a pull request.
-See [Advice for Committers](#advice-for-committers) below.

 pre-commit
 ----------